Share this guide:

 - Third-party, fire and theft – this type of insurance has the same benefits as Third Party, and means you're also protected if your vehicle is stolen or suffers fire damage.

-- Fully comprehensive – this policy gives you the greatest level of protection, and so is often the most expensive.
-As well as third-party, fire and theft, you will also be covered for any other form of damage to your vehicle as well as injury to yourself and/or your passengers.
+- Fully comprehensive – this policy gives you the greatest level of cover, and so is often the most expensive.
+As well as third-party, fire and theft, comprehensive cover will also protect you against any other form of damage to your vehicle as well as injury to yourself and/or your passengers.

 - Black box/telematics – certain insurance providers will have the option to join a telematics policy.
-Your provider will fit a device to your car that monitors the safety of your driving and may help to reduce the cost of your insurance.
+Your provider will fit a device to your car that monitors your driving.
+Proving that your a safe driver can help to reduce the cost of your insurance.

 - Learner driver – if you have yet to pass your test there are learner driver policies you can take out whilst you learn.
 These are significantly cheaper, but you must switch to one of the main types once you've passed your test.